-WATER EXTINGUISHER For extinguishing Class A fires (those involving common solid combustible materials).
-Indicated by a red cylinder Water is pressurised with air or nitrogen Extinguishes fire by removing the heat Not to be used on live electrical fires or flammable liquid Used either as a jet stream or spray Lasts for between 60 - 120 seconds Effective range - up to 6 metres FIRE HOSE REELS Consists of 20mm diameter plastic hose, up to 36 metres long and fitted with a nozzle.
-The hose is wound on a reel which is connected to a water supply.
-The stream of water will throw about four to six metres from the nozzle Used to extinguish a Class A fire (those involving common solid combustibles) Can be operated by one person, but it is recommended that two people work as a team - one at the hose reel and one at the fire.
-To operate a hose-reel: Open the main valve to release the nozzle Tum on the water at the nozzle and direct water stream at the base of the fire FIRE BLANKETS Pull the tabs downwards.
-Use blanket to protect hands and forearms.
-Gently cover the vessel containing the fire completely with the fire blanket.
-Turn off the heat source.
-Leave the fire blanket in place until cool.
+- Consists of 20mm diameter plastic hose, up to 36 metres long and fitted with a nozzle. - The hose is wound on a reel which is connected to a water supply. - The stream of water will throw about four to six metres from the nozzle - Used to extinguish a Class A fire (those involving common solid combustibles) - Can be operated by one person, but it is recommended that two people work as a team one at the hose reel and one at the fire.

+To operate a hose-reel:

+- Open the main valve to release the nozzle

+- Run out the hose

+- Turn on the water at the nozzle and direct water stream at the base of the fire

+FIRE BLANKETS

+- Pull the tabs downwards. - Use blanket to protect hands and forearms.Gently cover the vessel containing the fire - Gently cover the vesser containing the me completely with the fire blanket. - Turn off the heat source. - Leave the fire blanket in place until cool.